BKnmz/SQL/README.md

 # SQL
-This repo contains SQL scripts for data analysi projects.
+This repo contains SQL scripts for data analysis projects.